daattali/beautiful-jekyll/_posts/2019-03-30-Requirement-Elicitation-Complete-Guidelines - Copy.md

 - Prioritize final ideas to plan further analysis
 - Allow votes for top ideas

-# Elicitation Technique: Requirement Workshop
+# Requirement Workshop: Elicitation Technique

 The first thing is, what is a requirement workshop?
 Ultimately, it's a structured meeting that involves multiple different groups and users.
 So it involves the end users, your subject matter experts, both that could be from the business, it also could be from the technology side the IT side.
 Any type of business people that are going to be making decisions